-- Faculty / students evacuate, as per the evacuation procedures - Faculty / students evacuate to the gym or multi-use room (MUR) - · Close all doors and windows and shut off the HVAC unit - Moraga Orinda Fire Department will send a truck to protect the gym/MUR
+- Staff and students evacuate, as per the evacuation procedures. - Staff and students evacuate to the gym or multi-use room (MUR). - Close all doors and windows and shut off the HVAC unit. - Request Moraga Orinda Fire Department to provide structure protection of the gym/MUR.